se-edu/guides/tutorials/ab3TracingCode.md

    * it uses the `setPerson()` method (defined in the interface `Model` and implemented in `ModelManager` as per the usual pattern) to update the person data.
    * it uses the `updateFilteredPersonList` method to ask the `Model` to populate the 'filtered list' with _all_ persons.<br>
      FYI, The 'filtered list' is the list of persons resulting from the most recent operation that will be shown to the user immediately after.
 For the `edit` command, we populate it with all the persons so that the user can see the edited person along with all other persons.
 If this was a `find` command, we would be setting that list to contain the search results instead.<br>
      To provide some context, given below is the class diagram of the `Model` component.
-See if you can figure out where the 'filtered list' of persons is being tracked.
+See if you can figure out where the 'filtered list' of persons is being tracked.<br>
      <pic src="https://se-education.org/addressbook-level3/images/ModelClassDiagram.png" width="450" /><br>
    * {{ icon_tip }} This may be a good time to read through the [**_Model component_** section of the DG](https://se-education.org/addressbook-level3/DeveloperGuide.html#model-component)